RaffaelPO/shapefiles-portugal/README.md

  =============================================================================

 ## Usage
-After cloning the library, the shapefile (.shp) - of municipalities or parishes - can be loaded into R Studio for geospatial analysis:
+After cloning this repository, the shapefile (.shp) - of municipalities or parishes - can be loaded into R Studio for geospatial analysis:

 ```
 # Install and load the necessary packages from CRAN: